How To Build Patient Trust Virtually

 Are you a clinician looking for telehealth gigs at top companies?
 You landed in the right place!
 Apply to join our network at OpenLoop.

-OpenLoop is a network of the most skilled clinicians from across the United States.
-Over 6,500 physicians, nurse practitioners, therapists, and specialists have joined our network and filled shifts for our clients.
+OpenLoop's clinician network includes over 6,000 skilled physicians, nurse practitioners, therapists and specialists who have joined our network.
 On top of finding telehealth positions for our clinicians, we personally match you with clients that align to your same values so you’re happy with who you are working for!

 Joining the OpenLoop network means…

 Seeing job details and payment information before you accept the position

 Finding long-term, part-time shifts that fit your schedule

 Growing your knowledge and learning the ins and outs of the telehealth industry